odkr/lpassh-add/README.md

 exit status (though zero still signifies success and non-zero failure).

 [Some versions](https://www.mirbsd.org/mksh.htm) of **mksh** do *not* provide `printf` as a built-in.
-So, you have to use the LastPass agent.
+So you cannot disable the LastPass agent.

 #### Passing with security caveats